cvitter/mattermost-bitbucket-bridge/README.md

  **Import Notes**:
  * This application has only been tested with Bitbucket Server 5.10.1.
+ * This application was written extremely quickly and could use additional work in the form of refactoring, the addition of error handling, and testing (including on different versions of Bitbucket).
+Please feel free to jump in and help with pull requests, issues, etc.
  * This application is an example of how to bridge Bitbucket webhooks to Mattermost and is not meant to be used in a production environment.